electricbookworks/electric-book/_docs/images/external-media.md

 For example, if a project called `superpotatoes` contains two books, `mondial` and `fabula`, the remote-media URL might be `http://media.superpotatoes.com`.
 And on that media server, web images would be stored in `http://media.superpotatoes.com/mondial/images/web` and `http://media.superpotatoes.com/fabula/images/web`.

+Images inserted by CSS (e.g. `background-image` files) cannot be in external media, because their paths are fixed in CSS.
+So do not move these to the external media location.

 ## Epub and app output

 External media does not work for app or epub output.
 For apps with enough images to warrant external media, it's recommended that you use a separate Cordova-based repo for your app, into the `www` folder of which which you simply copy-paste your app-ready HTML.